 Ziprasidone can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 If you can, avoid people with infections.
 Check with your doctor right away if you think you are getting an infection, or if you have a fever or chills, a cough or hoarseness, lower back or side pain, or painful or difficult urination.

 ziprasidone may cause some people to become drowsy or dizzy, or to have trouble with thinking or controlling body movements, or to have trouble with thinking or controlling body movements, which may lead to falls, fractures or other injuries.
 Make sure you know how you react to ziprasidone before you drive, use machines, or do anything else that requires you to be alert, well-coordinated, or able to think well.

 Dizziness, lightheadedness, or fainting may occur, especially when you get up suddenly from a lying or sitting position.
 Getting up slowly may help.
 If the problem continues or gets worse, check with your doctor.

 You may get overheated more easily while you are using ziprasidone.
-Be careful if you exercise often or are in high heat or humidity.
+Be careful if you exercise often or are exposed to high temperatures or humidity.
 Drink more water and stay out of the sun.

 Ziprasidone may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies.
-If you or your caregiver notice any of these side effects, tell your doctor right away.
+If you or your caregiver notice any of these unwanted effects, tell your doctor right away.

 Avoid drinking alcohol while you are using ziprasidone.

 ziprasidone may increase your weight.
-Your doctor may need to check your weight on a regular basis while you are using ziprasidone.
+Your doctor may need to check your weight on a regular basis.
 Talk to your doctor about ways to prevent weight gain.